 We do not have any limit on how many times you can apply to the programme - some trainees gain a place after several years of applying and attending interview while some are successful on their first application.
 As people continually learn and grow, we believe that it would be unfair to deny people the opportunity to show this by limiting the number of applications an individual can make.
 As such we don't record or use any information about previous applications.

-If you are a non-UK applicant, are or have recently been resident outside the UK, or English is not your first language, please consult the residency and language requirements section for additional information as you must have evidence of appropriate English language skills and residence status at the time of application.
+If you are a non-UK applicant, have recently been ordinarily resident outside the UK, or English is not your first language, please consult the residency and language requirements section for additional information as you must have evidence of appropriate English language skills and residence status at the time of application.
 The programme does not consider the AP(E)L credit system or accept self-funded applicants and so applicants must also meet the HEE funding criteria.
 Please see our section on funding, residency and language requirements for further details.